Breaking an executable file

 Entry point address: 0x0

-Except the entry point is not quite the whole truth. ls is dynamically linked, and when you run a dynamically-linked program the kernel does not jump to its entry point at all.
-It jumps to the interpreter - the dynamic linker - and lets that load the libraries and eventually call your code.
-The interpreter is just another field in the file, a path string, and readelf will point it out:
+ls is dynamically linked: and when we run a dynamically-linked program, the kernel does not jump to its entry point, it jumps to the interpreter - the dynamic linker - and lets it load the libraries and eventually call the code.
+The interpretr is just another field in the file, a path string, which you can see with readelf:

 frn@debian:~$ readelf -p .interp /bin/ls